stanfordnlp/stanza-old/README.md

 Stanza is still in early development.
 Interfaces and code organization will probably change substantially over the next few months.
 However, you can still benefit from useful code in Stanza right now by just copy-pasting parts you need.

+- To request or discuss additional functionality, open a GitHub issue.
+- To contribute code, make a pull request.

 ## For Stanford NLP members

 Stanza is not meant to include every research project the group undertakes.
 If you have a standalone project that you would like to share with other people in the group, you can:

 - request your own private repo under the [stanfordnlp GitHub account](https://github.com/stanfordnlp).
 - share your code on [CodaLab](https://codalab.stanford.edu/).

-- **To request or discuss additional functionality, open a GitHub issue.**
-- To contribute code, make a pull request.
 - For targeted questions, ask on [Stanford NLP Overflow](http://nlp.stanford.edu/local/qa/) (use the `stanza` tag).
-- For our meeting notes, see this [Google Doc](https://docs.google.com/document/d/1tD0v8hNNilusNq632tYKNUn1g3Kfgu5dGNOtD9MA94Q/edit).

 ## Usage